Arun12311/To-Do-List-/README.md

 This the web interface of the 'To Do List' web application, having the 3 default values and a input of New Item.

 ![to_do_2](https://user-images.githubusercontent.com/108878412/207618157-a8a61991-157c-4a41-b219-c35837b8bac8.PNG)
-This isthe custom path/new list by the User.
+This is the custom path/new list by the User.

 ![to_do_3_terminal](https://user-images.githubusercontent.com/108878412/207618523-81361137-4953-4901-ab37-3b365ed6fffb.PNG)